(Course Name | Credit Hours)

 REAL ESTATE FINANCE (LAW 9201 – Three Credits)

 This course discusses transactions involving real property and security interests in real property, principally focused upon residential real estate dealings, and emphasizing North Carolina law.
 The course considers the roles and responsibilities of professionals in the typical real estate transaction, including brokers, agents and lawyers, whose conduct may be regulated by statute as well as by rules of professional responsibility, and also examines the conduct of buyers and sellers in such transactions.
 Among the substantive topics which may be covered are the contractual and statutory requirements of contracts for listing agreements, offers to purchase, sale agreements, mortgages and promissory notes; as well as alternative financing arrangements, remedies of secured creditors including foreclosure process and procedures, mechanics and material men’s liens, transfers of encumbered real property and the North Carolina Fair Housing Act.

 An examination of the legal rules and principles that determine the nature and measurement of relief to which a successful litigant may be entitled.
 Students will examine issues related to the elements and measure of money damages, specific performance of contracts, availability and scope of preliminary and permanent injunctive relief, declaratory judgment and restitution.
 Other areas typically covered include the relationship between legal and equitable relief and ancillary issues such as attorneys’ fees, collection of judgments, governmental immunity and punitive damages.

-A study of the process of client representation focusing on trial preparation: fact gathering, negotiating and counseling, and the final trial.
+This class is a study of the process of client representation focusing on trial preparation: fact-gathering, negotiating and counseling, and the final trial.
 The course involves exercises on direct and cross-examination, jury selection, and closing arguments.
 Each student participates in a mock trial.